Non-Cross Diffusion for Semantic Consistency: Method

+As analyzed in Sec.~\ref{sec:understanding}, \xflow is caused by incorrect training targets.
+To solve \xflow, in this section, we introduce a new formulation of diffusion models that can avoid crossing points during training, namely \ncd.

-In this section, we delve deeper into our proposed method, which focuses on avoiding the intersection of training flows in a unique and effective manner.
-The core principle behind this method is derived from a basic geometrical concept: any two distinct lines in a plane can intersect at most once.
-By leveraging this idea, we aim to ensure that different training flows do not cross each other, thereby maintaining the integrity and distinctiveness of each flow.
+Given the fact that latent variables are linear combinations of $x_{0}$ and $\epsilon$ as in Eq.~\ref{eq5}.
+We can think of the issue with geometry, where training flows are line segments in 2D coordinates, as shown in Fig.~\ref{fig:OOD} (a), with the crossing point as the intersection of two segments.
+From a basic geometrical concept, \ie, any two distinct lines in a plane can intersect at most once, as long as we can avoid the intersection once, the two segments will never intersect again.
+Therefore, we aim to eliminate crossing points between any two different training flows, thereby maintaining the integrity and distinctiveness for all of them.

-To operationalize this concept, our approach involves the use of concatenation of different points in the training flow.
-Specifically, by concatenating $x_t$ with $x_i$, where $i\neq t$, we ensure that two different training flows will not cross.
-Practically, we sample two data pairs $(x_0,x_T),(y_0,y_T) \sim \pi_0 \times \pi_1$, and assume that $x_t\neq y_t$.
-Then we have $[x_i,x_t]\neq [y_i,y_t],\forall i\in[0,T]$, which denotes that by ascending dimensions with the noised image in timestep $t$, two training flows will no longer intersect.
-This strategy effectively creates a multidimensional space where the likelihood of training flows intersecting is significantly reduced.

-Given the continuity inherent in diffusion models, we observe that the effectiveness of avoiding crossing points improves when the selected points are farther from these intersections.
-Thus, we propose to use either initial noise $x_T$,\ie $\epsilon$, or target image $x_0$ for dimension ascension.